IceLab-X/MiniGP/README.md

   - **GPmodels_Advance:** Advance GP models, including GP with GPU acceleration, and automatic GP.
     - GP&GPU: a GP model with GPU acceleration.
     - autoGP: a GP model with automatic kernel selection, data standardization, input warping and training.
+    - GPTutorial_GP&GPU: Algorithms for GP with GPU acceleration.
     - GPTutorial_DynamicModel: GP dynamic model in Chinese.
 [Original paper](https://www.dgp.toronto.edu/~jmwang/gpdm/nips05final.pdf)

   - **GPmodels_Classic:** basic GP model and its variation, such as DeepKernel GP, InputWarp GP .
 It demonstrates how to build a GP model with the GP_CommonCalculation.